 - Ensure that the root partition is in the UUID format. - xen_platform_pci.dev_unplug=all is added to shield QEMU devices. - For SUSE 11 SP1 64bit to SUSE 11 SP4 64bit, add xen_platform_pci.dev_unplug=all to the menu.lst file.
-For SUSE 12 or later, QEMU device shield is enabled by default, and you do not need to configure it - g.
-Run the following commands to check whether Xen drivers exist in initrd:
+For SUSE 12 or later, this function is enabled by default, and you do not need to configure it. - g.
+Run the following commands to check whether the Xen drivers exist in initrd:

-lsinitrd /boot/initrd-'uname -r' | grep xen lsinitrd /boot/initrd-'uname -r' | grep virtio
+lsinitrd /boot/initrd-'uname -r' | grep xen lsinitrd /boot/initrd-'uname -r' | grep virtio xen-netfront.ko